-Providing transit updates in real-time to users greatly enhances their experience of your transit services.
-Providing up-to-date information about current arrival and departure times allows users to plan their trips even more smoothly.
-And, in case of an unfortunate delay, a rider would be relieved to know that they can stay home a little bit longer.
+Providing users transit data updates in real time greatly enhances their experience of your transit services.
+Providing up-to-date information about current arrival and departure times allows users to smoothly plan their trips.
+As a result, in case of an unfortunate delay, a rider would be relieved to know that they can stay home a little bit longer.

 What is Live Transit Updates for Google Maps?

 Live Transit Updates is a service providing real-time transit updates to users of Google Maps and Google Maps for mobile.
-These updates include live departure and arrival times to transit stations, as well as service alerts.
+These updates include live departure and arrival times to transit stations and service alerts.

-At this time, Live Transit Updates provide 2 types of real-time updates to users: live departure times and service alerts.
-These updates should be provided in feeds by transit partners.
-We created the GTFS-realtime feed format that complements the widely used GTFS format for static transit schedules.
+Live Transit Updates provide 2 types of real-time updates to users: live departure times and service alerts.
+Transit partners provide these updates in their feeds.
+We created the GTFS realtime feed format to complement the widely-used GTFS format for static transit schedules.
 Your feed needs to be available on a location where we can fetch it periodically.
-The updates in the feed will be immediately processed as Live Transit Updates information.
+The system immediately processes feed updates as Live Transit Updates information.

 How do I start?